plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/validation_implementation.md

         └── test_funding_rate_validator.py
 ```

-The implementation follows a database-backed approach with SQLite, which offers several benefits:
+The implementation uses a simple in-memory approach with Python data structures, which offers several benefits:
-- Persistent storage of predictions and actual payments
+- Lightweight with minimal dependencies
-- Efficient querying and analysis capabilities
+- Simple implementation and maintenance
-- Simple deployment with no external database dependencies
+- Fast access and manipulation of data
-- Easy backup and restoration
+- Easy to understand and debug

 ### Core Components